This how-to explains how you can add advanced logic to a microflow by configuring a merge and a change object activity in Mendix Studio.

 - If the customer has the grade, the customer’s status is set to active irrespective of the grade once the order form is opened.

-Now you can publish and view your app.
-For more information, see Publishing Your App.
+Now you can preview or publish your app.
+For more information, see Previewing & Publishing Your App.